David Cone: Toronto Blue Jays (1992)

-Cy Young Award: Return to Kansas City Royals (1993–1994)
+Kansas City Royals (1993–1994)

 Cone returned to his hometown Kansas City Royals as a free agent for the 1993 season.
-Despite an 11–14 record, Cone had an impressive 1993, pitching 254 innings with a 3.33 ERA, or 138 ERA+.
+Despite an 11–14 record, Cone had an impressive 1993, pitching 254 innings with a 3.33 ERA, and a 138 ERA+.
 He improved to go 16–5 with a 2.94 ERA (171 ERA+) in the strike-shortened 1994 season to win the American League Cy Young Award, and finish ninth in MVP voting.
 Cone was a Major League Baseball Players Association representative in negotiations with Major League Baseball in events that surrounded the 1994 baseball strike.

-Toronto Blue Jays, second stint (1995)
+Toronto Blue Jays (1995)

-Four days after the strike ended, the Royals traded Cone back to the Blue Jays for Chris Stynes, David Sinnes and Tony Medrano.
+Four days after the strike ended, the Royals traded Cone back to the Blue Jays, in exchange for Chris Stynes, David Sinnes and Tony Medrano.
 Cone was 9–6 with a 3.38 ERA for Toronto, however, the Jays were 35–47 and in fifth place when they struck a deal with the second-place New York Yankees.
 On July 28, 1995, the Blue Jays sent Cone to the Yankees for Marty Janzen, Jason Jarvis and Mike Gordon.